Tullie’s African Safari Packing Tips

 Pack a good camera with decent zoom

-Big isn’t always best, it doesn’t need to be a big camera, in fact I prefer a compact camera with a 30x optical zoom, my camera can fit in my pocket but still take an amazing shot from a distance.
-Keep your phone handy for video and they can capture a great sunset!
-Cameras these days allow you to transfer your pics via WiFi or Bluetooth to your phone to post onto social media so you can share your adventure with friends.
+Big isn’t always best, it doesn’t need to be a big camera, in fact I prefer a compact camera with a 30x optical zoom.
+Compact camera's can fit in your pocket but still take an amazing shot from a distance.
+Keep your phone handy for video and your phone will often be best when trying to capture the amazing African sunset!
+Cameras these days allow you to transfer your pics via WiFi or Bluetooth to your phone which is great to post onto social media so you can share your adventure with friends.

 A portable battery charger is always handy